| | | |

 with this anger, and all of us are vulnerable to being infected with it.
 Moreover,

-when it flares up, most people don’t care because it feels so satisfying.
+when anger flares up, most people don’t care that they are committing a sin because

 The childhood

-roots of anger may seem like a long time ago, and we may try to believe that we
+roots of anger may seem like a long time ago, and we may believe that we are past it

-are past it all, and that we can just forget about it, but just as childhood
+all, and we may believe that we can just forget about it, but just as childhood

 emotional pain lingers in the unconscious throughout life, presumption can also